ali-kiyani/SafeTech/README.md

 ## Problem:

 A recent crime report showed that the safety index in Pakistan’s metropolitan cities like Karachi and Lahore is almost 45% i.e. more than half of the residents of these cities do not feel safe.
-And after that, culprits also escape very easily and police has to work very hard to catch them which also takes much time as well.
+And after that, culprits also escape very easily and police has to work very hard to catch them which also takes much time as well.</br>
+Problem Domain: "Public Safety and Security"

 ## Solution: